Charbel-11/Exchange-Rate-Tracker/desktop/README.md

 Please refer to the corresponding backend README.md file.

 ### Step 2 : Additional Library
-ControlsFx 8.40.11 was used as an external library.
+ControlsFx 8.40.11 was used as an additional library.
+It was used in the Add Transaction section, for the autocompletion feature in the "Send to User" TextField.
 * Download it here: `https://javalibs.com/artifact/org.controlsfx/controlsfx`
 * The documentation can be found here: `https://controlsfx.github.io/`
 * Add the library to the Project Structure.